stavalfi/lectures/Functional Programming in Java 8 - Basic Concepts and Lambdas.md

 |`DoubleConsumer::accept`                      |    `double`         | `void`       | Expected to operate via side-effects |
 |`ObjIntConsumer<T>::apply`                   |    `Object`,`int`          | `void`          | Expected to operate via side-effects |

-Note: Do not create your open _functional interfaces_., instead use what Java provides in `java.util.function` package or any other packages.
+Note: Do not create your own _functional interfaces_., instead use what Java provides in `java.util.function` package or any other packages.
 You should also read and memorize the use case of each _functional interface_.
 For example, by using `Predicate` interface, you should only check if an input parameter is fulfilled in some conditions.
 You should not do any side effects in the process because the caller will assume you are using this interface as java recommended you to use it.

 Understanding `side-effects` is not mandatory to get the idea and use lambdas.